 I bring a multidimensional background into my work as a psychologist.
-My formal training and education in classical music performance and English literature cultivated a sensitivity to emotion, narrative, and the unsaid, which are all qualities that shape how I listen as a therapist.
-I’ve sung professionally with the San Francisco Symphony Chorus and continue to perform with myriad ensembles across the Bay Area.
-These artistic practices taught me the power of deep listening, creative expression, and attunement, practices that serve me well as a psychologist.
+My formal education in classical music performance and literature cultivated a sensitivity to emotion, narrative, and the unsaid, which are all qualities that shape how I listen as a therapist.
+My work as a professional musician taught me the power of deep listening, creative expression, and attunement, practices that serve me well as a psychologist.

-I have experience conducting brief and long-term psychotherapy and psychological assessment in academic medical centers, Veteran's Affairs medical centers, community mental health, and college counseling settings.
+I have over six years of experience conducting brief and long-term psychotherapy with individuals across the lifespan and with groups.
+I have over ten years of experience conducting psychological assessments with individuals across the life span.
+I have trained or worked in academic medical centers, Veteran's Affairs medical centers, community mental health, and college counseling settings.

 Prior to pursuing clinical training in psychotherapy and psychological assessment, I served as a full-time research assistant at multiple labs in the fields of neuroscience and mood disorders in the Stanford Department of Psychology and the Stanford School of Medicine.
 As a graduate researcher in my master’s and doctoral programs, I conducted original research in the fields of developmental psychology, cultural psychology, and social psychology.
 I have co-authored multiple journal articles in peer-reviewed journals.